-The images in The Book of Kaos are gorgeous, drawn in pen and ink, and are not consistent in size; boarders differ, and some are lacking these entirely; Strength (XI) is printed in landscape, while the remaining cards are presented in traditional format.
+The images in The Book of Kaos are gorgeous, drawn in pen and ink, but are not consistent in size; boarders differ, and some cards are lacking boarders entirely.
+Strength (XI) is printed in landscape, while the remaining cards are presented in traditional portrait format.

 The major arcana uses Roman numerals, except for cards 8 and 0 which use Arabic numerals depicting a snake eating its own tail.
 The suit symbols for the minor arcana are Staves, Cups, Swords and Pentacles, and each depicts a line drawing of the symbol at the bottom of the card, with the card number in Roman numerals in the centre.